Loisirs 74

 What is Mont Joly

 Mont Joly is a 2,525 m summit located in the Beaufortain massif, on the border between Saint-Gervais-les-Bains, Megève and Les Contamines-Montjoie, in Haute-Savoie.
 A true natural viewpoint facing the Mont-Blanc massif, it offers an exceptional 360° panorama from its summit, where an orientation table is located.
+With its green slopes descending to the surrounding villages, Mont Joly is considered one of the finest viewpoints of the Mont-Blanc range.

 Mont Joly is accessible via several hiking routes, with the main starting points at Saint-Nicolas-de-Véroce (Plateau de la Croix), Bettex via Les Communailles, Planay hamlet from Megève, or Baptieu hamlet from Les Contamines-Montjoie.
 The climb is challenging and sustained, crossing alpine meadows and forests before reaching the mineral ridges of the summit.
+Hikers walk among summer grazing herds (Tarine and Abondance cows, goats and sheep) whose milk is used to make Beaufort cheese.
+The final section, particularly exposed from the Mont Joly refuge onward, becomes more technical with steep and rocky passages with sparse markings, requiring great caution.

 The summit features technical installations (mountain rescue radio relay, weather antennae) and a visitor logbook box.
 Hikers can reach the summit via two main variants: Épaule du Mont Joly (the most frequented route) or Panse (less-used route).
 The ascent passes through several remarkable points: Mont Joly refuge (2,002 m), Mont Géroux (2,288 m), and the arrival of the Épaule chairlift (closed in summer).
+On clear days, visibility extends to the most distant massifs, offering a unique reading of the Alpine relief.
+Mont Joly is also the culminating point of the Diagonale du Mont-Joly, a vertical kilometer race of 4 km and 1,000 m elevation gain, organized in summer and winter versions.

 Activities